-Þórr's role as a god to be invoked for healing in the Canterbury Rune-Charm is not well paralleled in our manuscript evidence.
-However, about seventy-five pendants in the form of hammers survive from early medieval Scandinavia, and have been associated with Pórr on account of his possession of the hammer Mjöllnir in a wide range of texts.
+Pórr's role as a god to be invoked for healing in the Canterbury Rune-Charm is not well paralleled in our manuscript evidence.
+However, about seventy-five pendants in the form of hammers survive from early medieval Scandinavia, and have been associated with Pórr on account of his possession of the hammer Mjollnir in a wide range of texts.
 Meanwhile, they have also been assumed to have had amuletic functions, a suggestion which gains support from the existence of hammers inscribed with crosses, worn alongside crosses in burials, or cast alongside crosses in moulds, suggesting that the hammers may have had similar functions to crucifixes.
-Moreover, the early eleventh-century copper amulet from Kvinneby in Sweden seems to invoke him in healing, with the text 'porketihansmiRpemhamrisamhyR' (i.e. Pórr gźeti hans méR pæm hamri [e]s Ám hyrr, 'may Pórr guard him with that hammer which strikes Ámr'), connecting both Pórr and his hammer with (amuletic) healing.
-These points would link Pórr with amuletic protection against day-to-day threats, whether from monsters, illnesses, or other misfortune-but though conventional wisdom, they also rely on a chain of inference which is rather poorly substantiated.
+Moreover, an early eleventh-century copper amulet from Kvinneby in Sweden seems to invoke Pórr in healing, with the text 'porketihansmine pemhamrisamhyr' (i.e. Pórr gétiXXXXXCHECKXXXXX hans méRXXXXXXcheckXXXXX pæm hamri [e]s Ám hyrr, 'may Pórr guard him with that hammer which strikes Ámr'), connecting both Pórr and his hammer with (amuletic) healing.
+These points would link Pórr with amuletic protection against day-to-day threats, whether from monsters, illnesses, or other misfortune.

-Moreover, there is an important analogue for the Canterbury Rune-Charm in Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum, book 4 (Descriptio insularum aquilonis), chapters 26-27, written around 1075:
+Moreover, there is an important analogue for the Canterbury Rune-Charm in Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum, book 4, chapters 26-27, written around 1075:21 XXXXXcontextualise a bitXXXXX